Owen-Choh/go_stuff/README.md

   - example `go test -bench . -benchmem ./` run all benchmarks found in this directory and show the memory allocations too

 # Future plans
-I plan to work on in the future:
+Stuff I plan to work on in the future:

 - build a simple API and probably put it in a container
   - experiment with a db / HTTP requests